-Sugar: To sweeten the pancakes!
+- Sugar: To sweeten this delicious breakfast food!
 Brown sugar or coconut sugar work great too.
 You can add a pinch of salt to bring out the sweetness even more.

 Air fryer recipes are so easy!
 Here’s how to make pancakes in an air fryer.
 Follow these simple instructions for perfect pancakes every time.

-Combine Dry Ingredients: Preheat the air fryer to 330 degrees F. Sift dry ingredients together – combining the flour, baking powder, baking soda, and sugar in a large bowl.
+Combine Dry Ingredients: Preheat your air fryer to 330 degrees F. Sift dry ingredients together – combining the flour, baking powder, baking soda, and sugar in a large bowl.
 Set aside.

 Combine Wet Ingredients: In a medium bowl, whisk together the egg, milk, vanilla, and melted butter.

-Pour Wet into Dry: Pour the milk mixture into the flour mixture and whisk until just incorporated.
+Make Pancake Mixture: Pour the milk mixture into the flour mixture and whisk until just incorporated.
 Don’t over mix or the pancakes can get chewy.
 Let the batter rest for 5 minutes.

-Pour Pancake Mixture Into Pans: Lightly spray four 4-inch round springform pans with cooking spray or olive oil spray.
-Scoop 1/2 cup of the pancake batter into each tin and place on the air fryer tray.
+Pour Pancake Batter Into Pans: Lightly spray four 4-inch round springform pans with cooking spray or olive oil spray.
+Scoop 1/2 cup of pancake batter into each tin and place on the air fryer tray.

 Cook Pancakes: Place basket into the air fryer and air fry pancakes for 10 to 12 minutes.
 Let them cool for a couple of minutes before removing them.